nikr/Coding-Standards/README.md

 data sources.
 21. Declare readonly or static readonly variables instead of constants for complex types.
 22. Only declare constants for simple types.
 23. Avoid direct casts.
-Instead, use the “as” operator and check for null.
+Instead, use the "as" operator and check for null.
 Example:
 ```
 object dataObject = LoadData();